RayahM/Ga-mmon/README.md

 ### Playing Games ###
 *Single/Groups of games,
 Running either a single game or a batch of games is done by running the mainTesting class within the backgammon.game package.
 Whether you want a human or an AI to play is decided via the settings in the backgammon.settings/GameSettings class, areBothAIs needs to be set to false and you will be set as player 2 and be asked in the console for next moves. the GameManager.playIndividualsVsEachOther(p1, p2) method is used for games, if p1 and p2 being the individuals. if either is null then a random picking individual will be used, otherwise it picks moves based on the attributes.

+/**
+ * 	GNU General Public License
+ *
+ *  This file is part of GA-mmon.
+ *
+ *  GA-mmon is free software: you can redistribute it and/or modify
+ *  it under the terms of the GNU General Public License as published by
+ *  the Free Software Foundation, either version 3 of the License, or
+ *  (at your option) any later version.
+ *
+ *  GA-mmon is distributed in the hope that it will be useful,
+ *  but WITHOUT ANY WARRANTY; without even the implied warranty of
+ *  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+ *  GNU General Public License for more details.
+ *
+ *  You should have received a copy of the GNU General Public License
+ *  along with GA-mmon.
+If not, see <http://www.gnu.org/licenses/>.
+*/